Carmen Miranda

 During the 1930s, Miranda performed on Brazilian radio and appeared in five Brazilian chanchadas, films celebrating Brazilian music, dance and the country's carnival culture.
 Hello, Hello Brazil! and Hello, Hello, Carnival! embodied the spirit of these early Miranda films.
 The 1939 musical Banana da Terra (directed by Ruy Costa) gave the world her "Baiana" image, inspired by Afro-Brazilians from the north-eastern state of Bahia.

-In 1939, Broadway producer Lee Shubert offered Miranda an eight-week contract to perform in The Streets of Paris after seeing her at Cassino da Urca in Rio de Janeiro.
-The following year she made her first Hollywood film, Down Argentine Way with Don Ameche and Betty Grable and her exotic clothing and Lusophone accent became her trademark.
+In 1939, Broadway producer Lee Shubert, after seeing Miranda perform at Cassino da Urca in Rio de Janeiro, offered her an eight-week contract to perform in The Streets of Paris.
+The following year she made her first Hollywood film, Down Argentine Way, co-starring Don Ameche and Betty Grable, and her exotic clothing and Brazilian Portuguese accent became her trademark.
 That year, she was voted the third-most-popular personality in the United States; she and her group, Bando da Lua, were invited to sing and dance for President Franklin D. Roosevelt.
+In 1941, she was the first Latin American star to be invited to leave her handprints and footprints in the courtyard of Grauman's Chinese Theatre and was the first South American honored with a star on the Hollywood Walk of Fame.
 In 1943, Miranda starred in Busby Berkeley's The Gang's All Here, which featured musical numbers with the fruit hats that became her trademark.
 By 1945, she was the highest-paid woman in the United States.

-Miranda made fourteen Hollywood films between 1940 and 1953.
+Miranda made 14 Hollywood films between 1940 and 1953.
 Although she was hailed as a talented performer, her popularity waned by the end of World War II.
 Miranda came to resent the stereotypical "Brazilian Bombshell" image she had cultivated and attempted to free herself of it with limited success.
 She focused on nightclub appearances and became a fixture on television variety shows.
 Despite being stereotyped, Miranda's performances popularized Brazilian music and increased public awareness of Latin culture.
-In 1941, she was the first Latin American star to be invited to leave her hand and footprints in the courtyard of Grauman's Chinese Theatre and was the first South American honored with a star on the Hollywood Walk of Fame.
 Miranda is considered the precursor of Brazil's 1960s Tropicalismo cultural movement.
-A museum was built in Rio de Janeiro in her honor and she was the subject of the documentary Carmen Miranda: Bananas is My Business (1995).
+A museum was built in Rio de Janeiro in her honor and she was the subject of the documentary Carmen Miranda: Bananas Is My Business (1995).